Skyglow: Effects on the ecosystem

-The effects of sky glow in relation to the ecosystem have observed to be detrimental to a variety of different organisms.
-The lives of plants and animals alike (especially those which are nocturnal) are affected as their natural environment becomes subjected to unnatural change.
+The effects of sky glow in relation to the ecosystem have been observed to be detrimental to a variety of organisms.
+The lives of plants and animals (especially those which are nocturnal) are affected as their natural environment becomes subjected to unnatural change.
 It can be assumed that the rate of human development technology exceeds the rate of non-human natural adaptability to their environment, therefore, organisms such as plants and animals are unable to keep up and can suffer as a consequence.

 Although sky glow can be the result of a natural occurrence, the presence of artificial sky glow has become a detrimental problem as urbanization continues to flourish.
 The effects of urbanization, commercialization, and consumerism are the result of human development; these developments in turn have ecological consequences.
 For example, lighted fishing fleets, offshore oil platforms, and cruise ships all bring the disruption of artificial night lighting to the world's oceans.

 As a whole, these effects derive from changes in orientation, disorientation, or misorientation, and attraction or repulsion from the altered light environment, which in turn may affect foraging, predator-prey dynamics, reproduction, migration, and communication.
-These changes can even result in the death of some species such as certain migratory birds, sea creatures, and nocturnal predators.
+These changes can result in the death of some species such as certain migratory birds, sea creatures, and nocturnal predators.

-Besides the effect on animals, crops and trees are also very susceptible to destruction.
+Besides the effect on animals, crops and trees are also susceptible to destruction.
 The constant exposure to light has an impact of the photosynthesis of a plant, as a plant needs a balance of both sun and darkness in order for it to survive.
 In turn, the effects of sky glow can affect production rates of agriculture, especially in farming areas that are close to large city centers.